suraj-singh12/BashScripts/node-modules-remover/README.md

 ```bash
 chmod 774 removeNodeModules.sh
 ```
-4. copy the file in the directory where or whose subdirectories have `node_modules`
+4. copy the file in the directory where or whose subdirectories contain `node_modules`
 5. Just run the script
 ```bash
 ./removeNodeModules.sh
 ```
-6. Give consent and all the `node_modules` in the current directory or in the subdirectories, will be removed.
+6. Give consent and all the `node_modules` directories in the current directory or in the subdirectories of current directory, will be removed.